Christmas in Germany

 Enjoy the Hamburg Fair

-Every city in Germany has its own Christmas markets or fairs.
+Every city in Germany has its own holiday markets or fairs.
 The one at Hamburg is mentioned, for it is a combination of 3 Christmas marketplaces into one, providing thrice the fun.
-Amazing food, Exhilarating rides, drinks, games and family fun ensues, to be topped off by the grandest fireworks.
+Amazing food, Exhilarating rides, drinks, games, and family fun ensues, to be topped off by the grandest fireworks.
 The fair is open for around 30 days tentatively beginning in the starting days of November.
 All patrons are granted free entry.
+Visit these Christmas markets in Germany and you are bound to soak up in the festivities.

 Be a part of the Tollwood Winter Festival